themarchoffolly/pushme-pullyou/PITCHME.md

 Note:

-Encourage questions, learn from your audience.
+Encourage questions, it's a great opportunity to learn from your audience.

 ---?image=assets/image/gitpitch-audience.jpg